alyssadata/origin_recognition/02_recognition_engineering.md

 One similar idea is not enough.

-One adjacent project is not enough.
+One nearby project is not enough.

 Derivative trace becomes stronger when multiple markers appear together.